xpdota/guide-scratch/sage/Basic.md

 heal, with Eukrasia also adding a shield.
 Generally, the Eukrasian versions are preferred, but both versions should be avoided if possible.

+However, they are free to use during downtime, mana aside.
+This can help with Toxikon stacks as well as free shields.

 #### Utility

 - Icarus: Your gapcloser.
 You're the only healer with a gapcloser, so make good use of it.
 It can be used on an enemy or party member.
-- Soteria: Temporarily boosts the healing from Kardia.
+- Soteria: Temporarily boosts the healing from Kardia by 50%.
 Useful for when you need a little extra free single target healing, or general tank upkeep.
 - Zoe: Increases the potency of the next GCD heal by 50%.
-The important part is the Pneuma counts as a GCD heal for this purpose, so you can make use of this without using a pure GCD heal.
+The important part is the Pneuma counts as a GCD heal for this purpose, so you can make full use of Zoe while not sacrificing damage.
 - Pepsis: Converts shields from your GCD heals that are currently applied to raw healing.
 Like Scholar's Emergency Tactics, but in reverse (you use the heal first, then use Pepsis).
+This skill is fairly uncommon in actual use, so don't feel like it's going to waste if you don't use it.
 - Rhizomata: Gives you a charge of Addersgall.
 Since Addersgall heals give mana, this can help with MP management even if the healing is not needed.
 - Krasis: Increases healing received by a target.
 You should cast this on the target that you want to heal, not yourself.
+It will increase all forms of healing received by the target, and works multiplicative with other boosters such as Soteria.

 ### Leveling/Dungeon Gameplay